Historic village Tordi Sagar is a breath of fresh air after the bustle of cities in India. Here’s what to do there…

 So what is a step well?
-Well, they’re incredibly beautiful, ornate structures with cascading steps that form weaving decorative patterns across the stone work.
-There are several step wells located across India, although they are more prevalent in north of the country.
+Well, they’re incredibly beautiful, ornate structures with cascading steps that form weaving decorative patterns across the stonework.
+There are several step wells located across India, although they are more prevalent in the north of the country.

 I really fell in love with these structures during the trip.
 We later went to see another step well in Delhi which was arguably even more impressive and to be honest I wish I could have seen more.
-You can read more about the Agrasen ki Baoli step well in New Delhi in my favourite things to do in Delhi post here.
+You can read more about the Agrasen ki Baoli step well in New Delhi in my Delhi post here.

 As a welcome to the world of step well, this one was perfect.